OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/installing.md

 #### What’s changed {#whats-changed}

-Our [latest version is OpenRefine 3.5.0](https://github.com/OpenRefine/OpenRefine/releases/tag/3.5.0), released November 7th 2021.
-The major changes in this version are listed on the [3.5.0 release page](https://github.com/OpenRefine/OpenRefine/releases/tag/3.5.0) with the downloadable packages.
+Our [latest version is OpenRefine 3.5.2](https://github.com/OpenRefine/OpenRefine/releases/tag/3.5.2), released January 26, 2022.
+The major changes in this version are listed on the [3.5.2 release page](https://github.com/OpenRefine/OpenRefine/releases/tag/3.5.2) with the downloadable packages.

 You can find information about all OpenRefine versions on the [Releases page on Github](https://github.com/OpenRefine/OpenRefine/releases).